qiscus/QiscusCore-iOS/index.md

 ### Create 1-on-1 Chat Room with METADATA

-The ideal creating 1-on-1 Chat Room is for use cases that require 2 users, for further information you can see this [link Chat Room-1-on-1 section].
+The ideal creating 1-on-1 Chat Room is for use cases that require 2 users, for further information you can see this [Chat Room-1-on-1 section](#1-on-1-chat-room).
 After success creating a 1-on-1 Chat room, room name is another userId.

 ```
 QiscusCore.shared.getRoom(withUser: withUserId,options: options, onSuccess: { (roomModel, _) in